madzumo/DevOps-Pipeline/README.md

 In a production environment, Jenkins would normally handle most of the hand-offs.
 Either way, the result is the deployment of a microservice e-commerce web application from scratch **Fully Automated**.

-Upon completion, you will have access to the newly created e-commerce site to test out its functionality, the jenkins server to view the configured pipeline, and an Operator Node to view Terraform + Ansible status.
+Upon completion, you will have IP access to several instances.
+The newly created e-commerce site to test out its functionality, the jenkins server to view the configured pipeline, grafana charts to monitor the cluster, and an Operator Node to view both the Terraform and Ansible configurations.
 Below are the individual application service pods that will get installed in the Kubernetes environment.